yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

 Effectively, when the model is affinely parameterized in a parameter, a precompiled numerical model is created, and when a solution for a particular parameter value \\(a^{\star}\\) is requested, the precompiled model is appended with the constraint \\(a = a^{\star}\\) and sent to the solver.

 The case when the model is nonlinearly parameterized is handled in a different way.
 Since the precompiled model is nonlinear in the parameter, simply adding an equality constraint will not work, as the model then would be nonlinear.
-Instead, YALMIP perform a variable elimination on the precompiled model, and the reduced model is sent to the solver.
+Instead, YALMIP performs a variable elimination on the precompiled model, and the reduced model is sent to the solver.

 Consider the following nonlinearly parameterized quadratic program
 ````matlab